Pavarotty/hometube/docs/usage.md

 ### Cookie File Method

+Cookie File Method is recommended on machines without a browser such as a HomeLab.

 1. **Install Extension**: Use [Get cookies.txt](https://chrome.google.com/webstore/detail/get-cookiestxt/ekhagklcjbdpajgpjgmbionohlpdbjgc)
 2. **Export Cookies**: Visit YouTube and export cookies
 3. **Upload File**: Place in configured cookies directory
 4. **Automatic Detection**: Application loads cookies automatically

+The update can be done manually regularly or in case of error or automatically with some cron solutions.

 ### What Requires Authentication?